anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: While we stop to think, we often miss our opportunity.
+Quote: I don't want to achieve immortality through my work...
+I want to achieve it through not dying.

-By: Publilius Syrus
+By: Woody Allen